goncharovei/framework/README.md

 # Micro framework

-This is a mix of several popular libraries that provide basic functionality for working with PHP CLI (Console) and MVC (Web) architecture.
+This is a mix of several popular libraries that provide basic functionality for working with PHP CLI (Console) and MVC (Web) architecture.<br>
+The basic project structure for this Framework here is [Skeleton project](https://github.com/goncharovei/base-structure).

 ## Installation
 In your `composer.json` file, add the lines below: